vlepeule/bmw-cardata-ha/README.md

 1. Go to **Settings → Devices & Services → Add Integration** and pick **BimmerData Streamline**.
 2. Enter your CarData **client ID** (created in the BMW portal).
 3. The flow displays a `verification_url` and `user_code`.
 Open the link, enter the code, and approve the device.
 4. Once the BMW portal confirms the approval, return to HA and click Submit.
-The integration immediately brings up sensors/binary sensors as data arrives.
+If you accidentally submit before finishing the BMW login, the flow will hang until the device-code exchange times out; cancel it and start over after completing the BMW login.
 5. If you remove the integration later, you can re-add it with the same client ID—the flow deletes the old entry automatically.

 ### Reauthorization